bzhang/hangman-game/README.md

 # Bingjun's word guessing game

 ## How to run the game
 To play the game, simply clone or download the source code to your computer.
 Open index.html in a web browser and start playing!
+For easier testing different features, you can check the current word in the console panel in developer tools.
+In Chrome, open console panel from the menu View - Developer - Developer Tools or press keyboard shortcut Option + Command + I.

 ### Game rules
 1. Game starts with a set of underscores that represents an undiscovered word.
 Click on any letter to make a guess.